What’s the most common style essence?

 Typing faces can be thought of as a highly physical, sensory process, where you let your body feel and sense harmony, sort of similar to how we can sense harmony or disharmony in music.

-Is it bad to have “common” style essences?
+Is it bad to have “common” or “uncommon” style essences?

 No!
 As the facial morphs and Natural Classic Gamine celebrities illustrate, faces with “common” essences are beautiful.